Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 2. You have trained the CNN with 20000 iterations by applying the [4_training.py](files/caffe/code/4_training.py) Python script  and the  [train_val_2_alexnetBNnoLRN.prototxt](files/caffe/models/alexnetBNnoLRN/m2/train_val_2_alexnetBNnoLRN.prototxt) and [solver_2_alexnetBNnoLRN.prototxt](files/caffe/models/alexnetBNnoLRN/m2/solver_2_alexnetBNnoLRN.prototxt) input ``.prototxt`` files.
 You have also plotted the learning curves of the training process with the [5_plot_learning_curve.py](files/caffe/code/5_plot_learning_curve.py) Python script.

 3. The floating point weights file ``float.caffemodel`` generated in the previous step together with the CNN deploy model ([deploy_2_alexnetBNnoLRN.prototxt](files/caffe/models/alexnetBNnoLRN/m2/deploy_2_alexnetBNnoLRN.prototxt)) have then been used to make predictions on the 1000 testing images.
-You have achieved an average top-1 accuracy of ~93%.
 All the above steps can be run with the single shell script [caffe_flow_AlexNet.sh](files/caffe/caffe_flow_AlexNet.sh).

 4. You have then quantized this baseline CNN with  vitis AI quantizer and compiler tools on the host PC by applying the [vaiq_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/quantiz/vaiq_alexnetBNnoLRN.sh) and [vaic_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/quantiz/vaic_alexnetBNnoLRN.sh) shell scripts to the files generated in step 3, ``float.caffemodel`` and [q_float.prototxt](files/caffe/models/alexnetBNnoLRN/m2/q_train_val_2_alexnetBNnoLRN.prototxt), where the latter file is the [train_val_2_alexnetBNnoLRN.prototxt](files/caffe/models/alexnetBNnoLRN/m2/train_val_2_alexnetBNnoLRN.prototxt) edited to replace the LMDB training database with the calibration images and to add in the bottom the top-1 accuracy layer.

 5. You have cross-compiled the hybrid application, composed of the [main.cc](files/deploy/alexnetBNnoLRN/zcu102/code/src/main.cc) file and the ``.xmodel`` DPU kernel generated by Vitis AI compiler in the previous step.
 Then you have copied everything to the target board and run it.
 The application is called "hybrid" because the ARM CPU is executing the SoftMax and top-2 software routines while the DPU hardware accelerator is running the FC, CONV, ReLU, and BN layers of the CNN.

-6. You have measured an effective frame rate of 129fps and an average top-1 accuracy of 94% (this last one using the [check_dpu_runtime_accuracy.py](files/deploy/alexnetBNnoLRN/zcu102/baseline/check_dpu_runtime_accuracy.py) Python script).
+6. You have measured an effective frame rate of 149fps and an average top-1 accuracy of 94% (this last one using the [check_dpu_runtime_accuracy.py](files/deploy/alexnetBNnoLRN/zcu102/baseline/check_dpu_runtime_accuracy.py) Python script).
 This ends the implementation flow of the baseline ``alexnetBNnoLRN`` from the concept to the run-time execution on the ZCU102 target board.

 7. You have seen how the CNN can be optimized by applying pruning to reduce the number of output channels, and consequently the overall number of operations the DPU has to complete.
 You have applied the iterative flow described in the [pruning_flow.sh](files/pruning/alexnetBNnoLRN/pruning_flow.sh) shell script together with seven variances of the same [config.prototxt](files/pruning/alexnetBNnoLRN/config.prototxt) configuration file to the following input files:
   - [solver.prototxt](files/pruning/alexnetBNnoLRN/solver.prototxt): The same solver [solver_2_alexnetBNnoLRN.prototxt](files/caffe/models/alexnetBNnoLRN/m2/solver_2_alexnetBNnoLRN.prototxt) adopted during the training process, with edited pathnames and 12000 iterations instead of 20000.